Hey cyclist!

 Do Not Neglect Lubrication After Cleaning:

-After cleaning, do not neglect to apply lubricant to the chain.
+After cleaning, do not neglect applying lubricant to the chain.
 A well-lubricated chain reduces friction and wear.

-Make sure to completely dry the chain after cleaning.
+Ensure the chain is completely dry after cleaning.
 Residual moisture can accelerate rust formation.

 Do Not Lubricate a Dirty Chain: